korcsmarosgroup/ViralLink/README.md

 * First of all, do not close the docker container!
 Then, open a new terminal tab and run the following command to save the results in your computer:
 ```
 docker cp virallink:/home/virallink/output_directory /path/on/your/computer/
+docker cp virallink:/home/virallink/virallink.out /path/on/your/computer/
 ```

 #### Debugging

-* Upon running ‘bash virallink.sh’ an error such as the following means that docker is not installed on your computer:
+* Upon running ‘bash virallink.sh’ an error such as the following means that docker is not installed or running on your computer:
 ```
 virallink.sh: line 4: docker: command not found
 ```